nocdn/typing-copilot/README.md

 - [ ] Add a way to change the hotkey without editing the file
 - [ ] Add a way to send the text to complete without having to copy it to the clipboard
 - [ ] Add a command line argument to specify the API call details like the temperature, max tokens, etc.
+- [ ] Remove the space that the model adds to the beginning of each response

 ##### Disclaimer ⚠️